-Fraser Health set an internal target of a 15% reduction in hospital acquired urinary tract infections (HAUTI) for Fiscal Year 2022/23.
-The HAUTI collaborative Sept '22 to March '23 saw a 20% decrease in HAUTIs.
-Fraser Health's 2023/24 year-to-date performance for in-hospital acquired UTI is 19.4.
-Fraser Canyon is meeting the target and Royal Columbian is performing close to the target.
+Fraser Health's 2023/24 year-to-date performance for in-hospital acquired UTI is 19.9.
+Fraser Canyon is meeting the target and Abbotsford Regional is performing close to the target.
 Multiple sites have seen a period to period decrease in hospital acquired UTIs but remain above target.